 For 10 years, the mitigation measures have contained the plume and protected humans and the environment.
 The adoption of a technical impracticality approach has saved the manufacturing company millions of euros.Greenstone analyses samples and the data are uploaded to a GIS system, which enables easy analysis and interrogation of a decade of data.

-Total contracted the services of Greenstone project to put mechanisms in place to prevent pollution to the ocean body during extraction processes.
-This is our first task in Africa and the project is live.
-As always, our aim is to deliver a worthwhile job to our client.
+Tenaz Energy Corp. contracted the services of Greenstone project to put mechanisms in place to prevent pollution to the ocean body during extraction processes.

 Ichthys LNG